help-me-mom/ng-mocks/README.md

 The bad news is that [`MockModule`](#how-to-create-a-mock-module) does not support that, but the good news is that `ng-mocks` has [`MockBuilder`](#mockbuilder) for such a complicated case.
 The only problem now is to rewrite `beforeEach` to use [`MockBuilder`](#mockbuilder) instead of [`MockModule`](#how-to-create-a-mock-module).
-A possible solution might looks like:
+A possible solution might look like:

 ```typescript
 beforeEach(() => {